What is PMOS/2?

 The principal function of the original PMOS library is to let you write

-facilities are already built in to OS/2, a port of this software to OS/2
+multitasking facilities are already built in to OS/2, a port of this

 might seem to be redundant.
 Do you really need this software?